 Orangeburg-Calhoun Technical College's Early College allows ambitious high school students in Orangeburg and Calhoun counties the opportunity to earn college credits before they graduate.
-There two types of an Early College Student:
+There two types of Early College Student:

 - Dual Credit Student: Students take college credit courses that also count toward high school requirements;